Uberi/University-Notes/GENE123/GENE123.md

 When we have multiple resistors $R_1, \ldots, R_n$ in series, all of these resistors together are equivalent to one big resistor with value $R_1 + \ldots + R_n$.
 In other words, when we put resistors in series, their resistances add up.

-We often do this substitution whenever the actual voltages between the resistors isn't important.
-For example, if there are dependent sources that depend on the voltage across one resistor, then we need to keep that resistor in the circuit.
+We often do this substitution whenever the actual voltages or currents between the resistors isn't important.
+For example, if there are dependent sources that depend on the voltage or current across one resistor, then we need to keep that resistor in the circuit.

 For example, if we have resistors $R_1, R_2, R_3, R_4, R_5, R_6$ in series, with the voltage across $R_3$ controlling a dependent source, then we simply exclude $R_2$ from the equivalent resistance substitution, so we substitute the equivalent resistor for $R_3, R_4, R_5, R_6$ to get $R_1, R_2, R_{eq}$.